oneblink/cli/docs/api/memory-constraints.md

 ### Increasing Memory Size

-We allow for increasing the Memory Size of your api through the `server.memorySize` property in the `.blinkmrc.json` file.
-CPU allocation is tied to Memory Size;
+We allow for increasing the Memory Size of your api through the `server.memorySize` property in the `.blinkmrc.json` file;

 #### .blinkmrc.json